Psychology (PSYC)

 This course provides an overview of major biological processes during development and their effects on physical, cognitive, and social development.
 Specific topics will include: history, concepts, and central themes of developmental psychology; theoretical and biological models of human development (e.g., developmental psychobiological systems view); brain development and plasticity; behavioral genetics; sleep and circadian rhythms; sexual differentiation and hormonal influences on behavior; stress and the HPA axis; effects of nutrition and toxic substances.

-This course presents an overview of current research and methods in the field of developmental cognitive/affective/social neuroscience.
-The course examines what the brain tells us about development and what development tells us about the brain.
-Topics include sensitive periods for neuroplasticity, pediatric neuroimaging methods, attention, language, affective and social development.
-Cross-listed with course 3045.
+This course offers an overview of current research and methodologies in the field of developmental cognitive, affective, and social neuroscience.
+It explores the insights that the brain provides about development and, conversely, what development reveals about the brain.
+Topics covered include sensitive periods for neuroplasticity, pediatric neuroimaging techniques, and the development of cognitive, affective, and social processes, as well as the impact of environmental factors.
+Emphasis is placed on discussing current research, evaluating findings, and proposing new research ideas in the field.
 Prerequisite: Instructor permission.

 PSYC 4055 The Neuroscience and Psychology of Parenthood and Parent-Child Relationships (4 Credits)